The Impact of Multiple Speakers on Speech Recognition Quality in Cars

 However, as noted in a previous article, “Speech Recognition In Cars - An Experimental VUI Study,” road, wind, and other background noise reduces speech recognition quality in cars, in turn negatively impacting a voice assistant’s performance.

 Moreover, the presence of multiple people talking can also impact speech recognition quality.

-The two-phased study shows that Kardome’s location-based source separation technology surpasses existing in-car hands-free telephony (HFT) systems.
+The two-phased study shows that Kardome’s location-based source separation technology surpasses existing in-car hands-free telephony (HFT) and speech recognition systems.